Senate Lobby Day – June 6, 2023

 Step 2.
 Make your Appointments with Legislators in advance.

-We encourage members to schedule their own meetings with their own legislators well in advance of the OEA Lobby Day to make appointments.
+We encourage members to schedule their own meetings with their own legislators in advance of the OEA Lobby Day.
 If the legislator is not available to meet with you, make an appointment with their Legislative Aide.

-If you have never scheduled a meeting with your legislator and would like help, please indicate by checking the box in Step 1.
-An OEA staff member will help place your appointment on March 28th.
+If you have never scheduled a meeting with your legislator or would like help scheduling a meeting, please indicate by emailing firstname.lastname@example.org.
+An OEA staff member will help place your appointment on June 6th

 We encourage you to schedule your meetings to begin after 10:00 a.m. so you can participate in the morning briefing at OEA.
 If that is not possible, you are encouraged to make the appointment for the time the legislator or Aide is available.